marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/StructuralContentElements.rst

 Links
    - Epic: :issue:`67134`

-     "The core must provide structured content elements which are configurable similar to backend layouts out of the box"
+        The core must provide structured content elements which are configurable similar to backend layouts out of the box"

    - Blueprint: https://wiki.typo3.org/Blueprints/StructuredContentContainers